-It’s better to rip off the Band-Aid, so here goes: getting gainful employment when you don’t hold an EU passport can be difficult, though not impossible.
+It’s better to rip off the Band-Aid, so here goes: getting gainful employment when you don’t hold an EU passport, ie jobs for Americans in Spain, can be difficult, though not impossible.
 Spain is slowly emerging from a half-decade financial crisis, and the market is opening for several sectors.

 It’s a common misconception that teaching English is the only job you can get in Spain.
 While it certainly is a surefire way to make a paycheck and, hell, we do it, there are other jobs for the ambitious expat in the files of IT, customer care, marketing and social media, and even health care.

 Even if you’re a pro at job searches, Spain’s job market and the hunt for ‘un curro’ is different than in the US or Canada.
+First, start by learning Spanish.
+I recommend Baselang, which give unlimited 1 on 1 teaching for $150 a month.
 Here are our top tips:

 While living next to the beach in secluded Galicia or joining the expat community near Benidorm might sound appealing, consider heading to a bigger city to work.
 Many international companies like Ernst & Young, Accenture or GE have international hubs in Madrid and Barcelona, though Costco and Loyola University have set up in Seville this year.
 Bilbao is also a heavy industrial city, and Málaga’s expat community is buzzing with jobs in tourism.

 If your current company has offices in Iberia, start learning español and talking to your superiors.

 Prepare a European-style CV for Spanish Job Interviews

 Though you may have your resume perfected, you’ll want to adjust your experience and add any pertinent courses or even if you poses a driver’s license to your Euro-style CV.